Hurricane Maria: Whitefish Energy contract

 In a press release on October 27, FEMA stated it did not approve of PREPA's contract with Whitefish and cited "significant concerns".
 Governor Rosselló subsequently ordered an audit of the contract's budget.
 DHS Inspector General John Roth led the FEMA audit while Governor Rosselló called for a second review by Puerto Rico's Office of Management and Budget.
-The governor then demanded that the contract be cancelled; this was executed on October 29.
+The governor then demanded that the contract be canceled; this was executed on October 29.

 On April 18, 2018 (Wednesday), The Associated Press reported that the entire island experienced a blackout.
 On April 19, 2018 (Thursday), Puerto Rico's power company said that it had restored electricity to all customers affected by an island-wide blackout that was caused by an excavator hitting a transmission line, but tens of thousands of families still remained without normal service seven months after Hurricanes Maria and Irma.

 San Juan Mayor Carmen Yulín Cruz said one week before the blackout that about 700,000 Americans in Puerto Rico did not have power after a line repaired by Montana contracting firm Whitefish Energy had failed.
 Puerto Rico's electric grid has suffered in the months since Hurricane Maria struck the island.
 The territory announced earlier in 2018 that it would privatize its power system over its "deficient service".

 Cruiseline French America Line claimed to be working with Whitefish Energy, and that their boat the "Louisiane" would serve as "headquarters for relief services" after Hurricane Maria.
 Further investigation revealed that the boat had been docked in New Orleans since 2016.
 French America Line has been accused of scamming customers without delivering on services, and some have alleged the company used proposed "hurricane relief services" as a coverup.

 Retirement

-On April 11, 2018, at the 40th session of the Regional Association Hurricane Committee, the World Meteorological Organization retired the name Maria from its rotating name lists, due to the highly extensive amount of damage and loss of life it caused along its path, especially in Dominica, Saint Croix, and Puerto Rico, and it will never again be used to name an Atlantic hurricane.
-It will be replaced with Margot for the 2023 Atlantic hurricane season.
+Because of the extensive damage and loss of life the hurricane caused along its path, especially in Dominica, Saint Croix, and Puerto Rico, the World Meteorological Organization retired the name Maria from its rotating name lists in April 2018, and it will never again be used to name an Atlantic tropical cyclone.
+It was replaced with Margot for the 2023 Atlantic hurricane season.